ykoksal/Book-Manager-App/README.md

 ## Features

-* Simple Book Manager Web App that enables adding, deleting and updating books.
-Developed with Python, HTML and CSS, based on Flask backend and Jinja2 frontend.
 - **Cloud-Based Deployment:** Utilized a CloudFormation template to deploy a VPC, Subnet, and an EC2 instance on AWS, facilitating the running of the web server.
 - **Containerization:** Packaged the app with Docker through Github Actions, allowing for straightforward deployment onto an EC2 instance from Docker Hub.
 - **CI/CD Pipeline:** Implemented a CI/CD pipeline using Github Actions.
 Each push to the Master branch triggers a build of the Docker image, which is then pushed to the EC2 server.